 Have your say on new licence applications

-An applicant for a licence must advertise that the application is open for public comment in accordance with the Advertising Guideline.
-The advertisement contains information about the proposed work, along with details on how members of the public can comment on the application.
-This information should also be available on the individual’s or entity’ website.
+Once an application is accepted for assessment an applicant has 14 days to advertise the application and call for public comment, in accordance with the Advertising Guideline.
+The advertisement must contain information about the proposed work, along with details on how members of the public can comment on the application.
+This information should also be available on the individual’s or entity’s website.

 GeoVic is also available to help build your own earth resource related maps, search for minerals licences and access data, using a huge range of sources.